-In April 2010, we announced that pursuant to a re-bid of the management contracts at four Florida facilities, two of which we currently manage, the Florida Department of Management Services ("Florida DMS") indicated its intent to award us the continued management of the 985-bed Bay Correctional Facility, in Panama City, Florida.
-Additionally, the Florida DMS indicated its intent to award us management of the 985-bed Moore Haven Correctional Facility in Moore Haven, Florida and the 1,884-bed Graceville Correctional Facility in Graceville, Florida, facilities which we do not currently manage.
-However, we were not selected for the continued management of the 1,520-bed Gadsden Correctional Facility in Quincy, Florida.
+In April 2010, we announced that pursuant to a re-bid of the management contracts at four Florida facilities, two of which we managed at that time, the Florida Department of Management Services ("Florida DMS") indicated its intent to award us the continued management of the 985-bed Bay Correctional Facility, in Panama City, Florida.
+Additionally, the Florida DMS indicated its intent to award us management of the 985-bed Moore Haven Correctional Facility in Moore Haven, Florida and the 1,884-bed Graceville Correctional Facility in Graceville, Florida, facilities we did not previously manage.
+However, we were not selected for the continued management of the 1,520-bed Gadsden Correctional Institution in Quincy, Florida.
 All of the facilities are owned by the state of Florida.
-The contracts contain an initial term of three years and two 2-year renewal options.
-We expect to assume management of the Moore Haven and Graceville facilities and to transition management at the Gadsden facility during the third quarter of 2010.
-In April 2010, we also provided notice to Hernando County, Florida of our intent to terminate the management contract at the 876-bed Hernando County Jail during the third quarter of 2010 due to inadequate financial performance.
-We expect to incur non-cash charges totaling approximately \$3.1 million during the second quarter of 2010, which will impact net income but not facility contribution of the management contracts at the Gadsden and Hernando County facilities.
+The contracts contain an initial term of three years and two two-year renewal options.
+We assumed management of the Moore Haven and Graceville facilities and transitioned management of the Gadsden facility during the third quarter of 2010.
+We have reclassified the results of operations, net of taxes, and the assets and liabilities of the Gadsden facility as discontinued operations upon termination of operations in the third quarter of 2010 for all periods presented.